Smoking in Jewish law: Moral concerns

 The Chofetz Chaim (1838–1933) sought to dissuade practitioners from smoking.
-He considered it a waste of time, and saw the practice of people borrowing cigarettes from each other as morally questionable.
+He considered it a waste of time, and saw the practice of people borrowing cigarettes from each other as questionable.

-R' Moshe Feinstein prohibited smoking in any place where other people are found, on the grounds that it causes them distress (even ignoring health impacts).
+The famous Rabbi Moshe Feinstein (1895-1986) prohibited smoking in any place where other people are found, on the grounds that it causes them distress (even ignoring health impacts).

 The early modern responsa literature addresses the question of students smoking in their batei midrash and synagogues.
 Some rabbis sought to outlaw smoking and the use of snuff in places of worship and posted notices for study halls.
 Many leading acharonim prohibited smoking in batei midrash and synagogues on the grounds that smoking is a frivolous activity that does not show respect for the holiness of these places.

 Health concerns

 When 20th century medicine discovered the negative effects of smoking on health, the question arose whether smoking is forbidden in all circumstances.
 The debate about the acceptability of smoking according to halacha is centered primarily around the prohibition for a person to damage his body, or bring about his death.

 Opponents of smoking argue that since there is a clear link between smoking and cancer, smoking should be prohibited.
-However, Rabbi Moses Feinstein wrote a responsum stating that while inadvisable, smoking was permitted for one who had already started.
+However, Rabbi Moshe Feinstein wrote a responsum stating that while inadvisable, smoking was permitted for one who had already started.
 Feinstein explained that since the risk of illness or death due to smoking is considered small, and it is a widespread practice, it is therefore permitted under the rabbinical principle: "The Lord protects the simple."
 However, starting to smoke would be prohibited because of the transgression of v'lo sasuru.
 According to students, when informed of the dangers of smoking, Rabbi Aaron Kotler ruled that smoking was a biblical transgression.
 Many Haredi rabbis have called on people not to smoke and called smoking an 'evil habit'.
 These rabbis include Rabbi Yosef Sholom Eliashiv, Rabbi Aharon Leib Shteinman, Rabbi Moshe Shmuel Shapiro, Rabbi Michel Yehuda Lefkowitz, Rabbi Nissim Karelitz, and Rabbi Shmuel Auerbach.
 Rabbi Shmuel HaLevi Wosner forbade people from starting to smoke and said that those who smoke are obligated to do everything they can to stop.
 All of these rabbis also said that it is forbidden to smoke in a public place, where others might be bothered by it.

 Among important Sephardi Haredi rabbis, Rabbi Ben Tzion Abba Shaul and Rabbi Moshe Tzadka called on youth not to start smoking.

 Other major Ashkenazi rabbis who explicitly forbade smoking include Rabbi Eliezer Waldenberg, Rabbi Moshe Stern, and Rabbi Chaim Pinchas Sheinberg.